djjbxxz/ColorLines_AI/README.md

 <img width="761" alt="result" src="https://user-images.githubusercontent.com/41796656/213947925-55341859-1d88-4891-ad27-f6fdfb122cfc.png">

+Ps: negative rewards mean that the model is illegal making moves that are not allowed by the game rule.

-At the begining, the model learnt how to avoid making illgel move quickly within the first 100k iteration, but after that, the model seems to not making any progess in the following training iteration.
+At the begining, the model learnt how to avoid making illgel move (learnt the basic rule) quickly within the first 100k iteration, but after that, the model seems to not making any progess in the following training iteration.

 The follwing image shows that the variance of actions made by the model dramaticlly drop as the training process going.
 <img width="759" alt="action variance" src="https://user-images.githubusercontent.com/41796656/213948256-156db940-244a-4a57-842f-ab13c7ff4b73.png">